sagecontinuum/sage/platforms/partner-pricelist.md

-# Purchasing and Deploying Sage Nodes for NSF-Sponsored Projects
+# Purchasing and Deploying Sage Nodes for Research Parnters

 To deploy your own Sage system, four parts are
 needed: